 Getting in trouble is more straightforward than getting out.
 This is the case every single time.
 If you have done something unlawful and somebody files a criminal charge against you, you will get arrested and have to stay in jail.
 The length of your stay there, however, depends on how grave your crime is, and if you are allowed to post bail before or after you meet the judge in court.

 How bail works is different.
+“Currently, in most jurisdictions, a judge assigns bail for defendants charged with a crime,” explains Terry Kupers, MD, discussing the connection between the justice system and mental illness in prison.
+He adds, “A person who is affluent enough to afford bail will be released, and all those unable to afford bail remain in jail until they are tried.”
 Before coming out of jail, you can opt to either provide a cash bond or a bail bond.
 The former means that you will pay the amount in full, while the other is a whole different story.

 What Is The Purpose Of Bail Bonds?